EARLI 2021 - ONLINE

 The JURE 2021 Pre-Conference invites Junior Researchers from around the world to engage in compelling discussions on "Citizenship and Education".
 JURE 2021 offers early career researchers a first academic conference experience, and the opportunity to meet colleagues from across the globe.

-The 19th Biennial EARLI Conference will be hosted by the University of Gothenburg, Sweden.
+The 19th Biennial EARLI Conference will be hosted by the EARLI Executive Committee and will be fully online.
 We encourage participants to present results and ideas on state-of-the-art research in learning and instruction, specifically around the topic "Education and Citizenship: Learning and Instruction and the Shaping of Futures ".

 The joy and excitement of learning and of knowledge sharing and creation, represent significant components of learning, and they should be considered as important outcomes of learning along with our traditional competence measures.
 In this respect, they need far more attention from researchers.
 The pandemic spreading during 2020 reminded us of the fact that the future is increasingly difficult to predict but it seems safe to say that learning and re-learning will continue a top prioirity regardless of the future.
 The EARLI community accepts the responsibility to show how learning and instruction are consequential for the intellectual, social and cultural fabric of societies striving to shape their future on the road to sustainability.